U.S. Veterans at Risk of Cancer From Firefighting Foam and Asbestos

 AFFF Linked to Cancer in Veterans

-The Environmental Protection Agency (EPA) notes that PFAS are long-lasting and can build up in the human body over time, putting those exposed at a higher risk of cancer.
+The U.S. Environmental Protection Agency (EPA) notes that PFAS are long-lasting and can build up in the human body over time, leading to cancer.

 Exposure to PFAS-containing AFFF can cause: